alexryanterry/dataclub/_posts/2022-01-05-course-overview-shell.md

 We will go into a lot more detail about how to take advantage of pipes in the lecture on data wrangling.

+## Handy tips and tricks

+Unless you use a command a ton, nobody really remembers the commands they execute. we google them or execute them once, and then we forget.
+There are a couple of tools you can use for this.
+I've included a couple of them below, and a few more are in the exercises.

+1. Cycle through commands

+Use your "up" arrow to go to the previous command you typed in, or your "down" arrow to go to the next command you typed in

+1. Tab complete

+Just hit Tab while typing a command, option, or file name and the shell environment will automatically complete what you’re typing or suggest options to you.

 ## A versatile and powerful tool

 On most Unix-like systems, one user is special: the "root" user.
 You may